Panjshir offensives (Soviet–Afghan War): Panjshir I–III

-The first Soviet operation in Panjshir took place in April 1980, four months after the arrival of Soviet forces in Afghanistan.
-It involved three Soviet battalions, of which one was the fourth battalion of the 56th Guards Air Assault Brigade led by Captain Leonid Khabarov, and 1,000 men of the Afghan army and security forces.
+The First Panjshir Offensive took place in April 1980, four months after the arrival of Soviet forces in Afghanistan.
+It involved three Soviet battalions, of which one was the fourth battalion of the 56th Guards Air Assault Brigade led by Captain Leonid Khabarov, and 1,000 men of the Afghan Army, more specifically the 37th Commando Brigade, and security forces.
 The overall commander of the operation was General Pechevoy.

 The mujahideen numbered 1,000 according to Soviet intelligence or no more than 200 according to Afghan sources.
 They were armed only with antiquated rifles and had not constructed any defensive works, but laid mines on the only road.
 The advance proceeded up the valley, capturing Bazarak after a fight and overrunning Massoud's headquarters in Pasishah-Mardan, where various documents were found.
 Khabarov was injured in the fighting, taking a bullet to the forearm.
 The rebels deliberately let the Soviet/DRA force into the valley and ambushed them as they withdrew.
 During the four-day operation, the Soviets claimed to have inflicted heavy casualties on the rebels, but the mujahideen newspaper Call of Jihad put their losses at four killed.

 The first operation installed a garrison of Afghan troops in a fort in the town of Rokha, but they soon came under siege by the mujahideen and suffered constant losses from harassing fire.
-Beginning on August 28, a new offensive, dubbed Panjshir I, was carried out by Afghan and Soviet troops.
+Beginning on August 28, a new offensive, The Second Panjshir Offensive was carried out by Afghan and Soviet troops.
 It included for the first time a heliborne landing by air assault troops.
 Again the mujahideen did not oppose the offensive frontally, but harassed and ambushed the Soviets and DRA troops as they passed.
 The operation lasted 21 days.
 The mujahideen admitted to 25 killed in their own ranks and claimed to have inflicted 500 casualties on their opponents and shot down several helicopters.

 Despite the operation, rebel pressure on Rokha, including the use of captured artillery pieces, did not let up.
 On November 8, a convoy of government trucks escorted by Soviet armoured vehicles reached the besieged post.
 Dismounted Soviet and DRA troops engaged the mujahideen on the heights around the town in an effort to break the siege.
 One of Massoud's subcommanders was killed and the surrounding villages suffered heavily from indiscriminate bombing by Soviet aircraft, but the siege continued.

 The final operation of 1980 began on December 12.
 Heavy airstrikes hit the valley, causing the death of 100 civilians and 15 mujahideen.
 The fort at Rokha was finally evacuated on December 27, and the operation ended two days later, leaving the valley mostly under rebel control.